CharlesIrvineKC/mozart/guides/task_types.md

 A **Service Task** (`Mozart.Task.Script`) performs its work by calling an Elixir function.
 This function could perform a computation, call an external JSON service, retrieve data from a database, etc.

-A service task has two unique fields: **:function** and **:input_fields**.
+A service task has two unique fields: **:function** and **:inputs**.

 * The **:function** field specifies the function that the service task should apply for the purpose of returning output data into the process state.
-* The **:input_fields** field is used to select which process data fields are passed to the task's function.
+* The **:inputs** field is used to select which process data fields are passed to the task's function.
 If no value is supplied for this field, the entire process data is passed.

 ### Service Task example